fourdaysorg/Rex/README.md

 This repository is organized as follows
 * The folder [src/BlockchainTest](/src/BlockchainTest) contains our first approach to make use of IBM's blockchain platform as a data storage.
 * The folder [src/RexApp](/src/RexApp) contains an [Ionic](https://ionicframework.com/) hybrid app that showcases the interactions that take place during the donation process.
-* the folder [src/RexWeb](/src/RexWeb) contains a [net Core](https://dotnet.microsoft.com/) web application that showcases how data can be publicly accessed and analyzed.
+* The folder [src/RexWeb](/src/RexWeb) contains a [net Core](https://dotnet.microsoft.com/) web application that showcases how data can be publicly accessed and analyzed.
 * The file [IBMServices.md](IBMServices.md) contains the information regarding what services provided by IBM we require to provide the intended solution.
 * The file [LICENSE](LICNSE) contains the information regardin the licence that applies to everything contained on this repo.
 * The file [README.md](README.md) is this file.